|

 Across the Quinault River Bridge and turning east is Bunch Fields, a popular grazing area for Roosevelt elk, the largest subspecies of elk in North America.
 They graze on grasses, sedges, Devils Club and salmonberry.
 Bunch Fields is empty today, but we do catch a deer far back in the trees, a fawn.

 Down the road a sign announces "Large Cedar Tree" at the base of a trail climbs through a forest of tall, tall cedars.
 It passes one huge cedar lying on its side and climbs a path bolstered by log steps and handrails.
 The "Large Cedar" is a twisted tree whose trunk is over 6 feet in diameter, broken off at the top.
-It's hard to tell how tall it once was.
-We are continually amazed at the size and age of the trees we see here.

 The drive north on 101 to the Hoh Rain Forest passes the Beaches 1 through 4 on the Pacific Ocean.
 The sky is blue now and clouds float by.
 The ocean hypnotizes, water stretching out forever.
 Wildflowers - yellow, white, lavender - grow along the highway.
 We cross the Quinault and Hoh Rivers, turning on to the road that leads to the Hoh Rain Forest Visitor Center.
 Light filters in between the tall cedars, maples, hemlock and spruce.